Explore This Fellowship

 Overview

 The Harvard-Affiliated Emergency Medicine Education Fellowship will provide participants with training in instructional design and education research methods complemented by supervised research experiences to develop a strong foundation to pursue leadership positions in the fields of educational research, graduate medical education policy, and residency administration.
 Fellows will be exposed to the medical education expertise at both Massachusetts General Hospital (MGH) and Brigham and Women’s Hospital (BWH) during their two years.
-The fellowship’s mentorship structure includes faculty from the MGH Learning Lab, the BWH STRATUS Center for Simulation, the HAEMR education leadership team, fellowship director, as well as two clinical teaching faculties.
-Training will incorporate a common core of study in research and teaching methodology through the MGH Institute of Health Professions Education (IHPE) Master’s Program as well as introduction to education administration at the joint MGH-BWH EM Residency.
+Local mentors include faculty from the MGH Learning Lab, the BWH STRATUS Center for Simulation, the HAEMR education leadership team, HMS clerkship directors, the fellowship director, and EM faculty from both MGH and BWH.
+Training will incorporate a common core of study in research and teaching methodology through the MGH Institute of Health Professions Education Master’s Program (MHPE) as well as introduction to both UME education administration through the HMS EM clerkships and GME education administration through the joint MGH-BWH EM Residency.

-One of the primary expectations of the fellowship is for the fellow to design and execute one or more educational research projects in a focused of interest.
+One of the primary expectations of the fellowship is for the fellow to design and execute one or more educational research projects in an area of interest.
 The fellow will also learn issues related to program administration, including ACGME requirements, curriculum development, competency-based education and assessment, and reporting requirements.
-The fellowship director (Kimo Takayesu) is committed to helping fellows define and explore their academic niche(s) such that their unique interests will help to shape their fellowship curricula through a series of longitudinal immersion experiences in research, teaching, and education.
+The fellowship director, Eric Shappell, MD, MHPE, is committed to helping fellows define and explore their academic niche(s) such that their unique interests will help to shape their fellowship curricula through a series of longitudinal immersion experiences in research, teaching, and education.
 Our fellows will work with mentors to identify literature relevant to their area of interest and develop project(s) with the aid of the various local and national resources for education within Emergency Medicine.

-Both year 1 and year 2 will consist of a series of ‘immersion experiences’ that include experiences in research methods through an advanced degree program, teaching, education and administration.
+Both year 1 and year 2 will consist of a series of immersion experiences that include exposure to teaching and didactics, program administration, and research methods.
 Year 2 will be more intensively focused on the trainee’s unique area(s) of interest and research developed during year 1.
 The fellowship director will meet monthly with the trainee to ensure that the year 2 experience is maximized and includes educational and research experiences most suited to developing the fellow’s academic career.
-Rotations and specific goals and objectives have been detailed in the attached written educational curriculum.

 Specifically, the fellowship program will include the following: